The Amazing Race 15: Development and filming

 Beneath the Sixth Street Viaduct on the Los Angeles River between Downtown Los Angeles and the Boyle Heights neighborhood, teams began The Amazing Race 15.

 CBS aired the fifteenth season during the start of the 2009–2010 television season.
 Teams were spotted at Los Angeles International Airport on July 18, 2009.
-Teams raced through the Dutch province of Groningen on July 30, 2009.
-A leg was also filmed in Tallinn, Estonia, on August 3, 2009.
-Filming lasted for 21 days and concluded on August 7, 2009, in Las Vegas.
-This season, teams traveled 25000 mi, visiting eight countries, including first-time visits to Estonia and the Czech Republic.
+Teams raced through the Dutch province of Groningen on July 30.
+A leg was also filmed in Tallinn, Estonia, on August 3.
+Filming lasted for 21 days and concluded on August 7 in Las Vegas.
+Teams traveled 25000 mi, visiting eight countries, including first-time visits to Estonia and the Czech Republic.

 This season introduced two new twists: a Starting Line Task and a Switchback.
 The Starting Line Task forced teams to complete a challenge before receiving the clue to their first international destination.
 The Switchback allowed teams to face one of the series' most memorable or iconic challenges from previous seasons.
 The Switchback that debuted on Leg 8 revisited the infamous Roadblock in Sweden from season 6, in which one team member had to sort through hay bales to find their next clue.

 This was the second season since season 10 to feature a surprise elimination at a location other than a Pit Stop, which occurred at the Starting Line.
 Eric and Lisa Paskel were eliminated at the starting line when they were the last team to locate the required Shinagawa license plate amongst 1,000 Japanese license plates.
 They revealed in a post-show interview that they voluntarily left instead of spending the duration of the race at the Elimination Station.
 Consequently, they had no further involvement in the show, were absent from the finish line in the final episode, and had no knowledge of the outcome of the season before the season finale actually aired.

 Wayne Newton appeared in the season finale.
 Teams were instructed to find him in a suite at the MGM Grand Las Vegas, where he then gave them the location of the finish line.